apache/arrow-cookbook/python/source/io.rst

     0 ..
 99

-To write it to a Parquet file, as Parquet is a columnar format, we must create a :class:`pyarrow.Table` out of it, so that we get a table of a single column which can then be written to a Parquet file.
+To write it to a Parquet file, as Parquet is a format that contains multiple named columns, we must create a :class:`pyarrow.Table` out of it, so that we get a table of a single column which can then be written to a Parquet file.